jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

     // by default when they spawn:
     Spawn:
-        TROO ABCD 1; //display TROOA, TROOB, TROOC and TROOD sprites, each for 1 tic loop; //loop the state sequence
+        TROO ABCD 1; //display TROOA, TROOB, TROOC and TROOD sprites, each for 1 tic loop; //loop the Spawn state sequence
     }
 }
 ```

 ## Actor properties and flags

+> *Note*: The Default block that lets you define properties and flags only exists for classes based on `Actor`, i.e. the things that can be spawned in the map and display animations, play sounds, etc. (such as monsters, weapons, props).
+Non-Actor classes don't have defaults.

 [Actor properties](https://zdoom.org/wiki/Actor_properties) are a list of properties that an actor has by default.
 There are hundreds of properties that can be used on actors, such as `health`, `scale`, `speed` and others.
 All properties take a value after them, e.g. `health 100` will set the actor's default health.